couchbaselabs/react-native-couchbase-lite/README.md

 * [Usage](#usage)
 * [Examples](#examples)

 Couchbase Lite binding for react-native on both iOS and Android.
+It works by exposing some functionality to the native Couchcase Lite and the remaining actions are peformed via the REST API.

 ## Using rnpm